Ficool

 This tunnel was far longer than originally expected.

-How could a few normal people dig such a substantially long tunnel?
+How could a few mortal people dig such a substantially long tunnel?
 To add to that, it felt far too sturdy to have been brute-forced through.

-Noticing walls closing in around, the thought of returning briefly came up before being discarded a moment later.
+Noticing walls closing in around, the thought of returning briefly came to mind before being discarded a moment later.

 If the walls were closing in, it meant the tunnel was near its end.
 First, crouching down further, my head almost hitting the rough ceiling, as I continued on.

 Half an hour later, the process had slowed significantly.
-At this point, I was going forward on all fours.
+At this point, I was crawling forward on all fours.

 This was getting ridiculous.
-I had never been particularly claustrophobic, but this was becoming ridiculous.
+I had never been particularly claustrophobic, but this was becoming humiliating for an authority wielder of my status.

 Seeing the seemingly infinite expanse of the tunnel, the thought of returning sprang up anew.
 This time, however, it was not immediately denied.